Padmapriyan27/domain-enumeration-tool/README.md

 ### Running the Tool

-To use the tool, run the script with a domain as the argument:
+To use the tool, simply run the script with the domain as the argument:

 ```bash
 python 0xD4rkEYe.py example.com